SVP, Head of Retail Annuities

-Even before the global outbreak of the coronavirus, the concept of financial preparedness for retirement was concerning.
-Why?
-It’s a major life change, which means retirees need to break decades-long habits.
-They no longer must wake up at a certain time, commute to work, and continue to build a nest egg.
+Why is financial preparedness for retirement a common concern?
+Retirement is a major life change, which means retirees need to break decades-long habits: They no longer need to wake up at a certain time, commute to work, and build a nest egg.

 How can you ease into this new mindset?
 Explore ways to help you feel confident and in control of the retirement planning process.
-It starts with a concept of “minding the risk gap".
+It starts with the concept of “minding the risk gap.”

-Everyone wants to have their cake and eat it too.
-In today’s economic environment, investors understandably want to guarantee their nest egg and grow it too.
-Long-term retirement products, like variable annuities, are one way to grow assets while gaining access to guarantees.
-With the availability of expertise across asset classes and investment styles, investors can build a diversified portfolio within the variable annuity to meet their financial objectives—tapping into a wide variety of investment options.
-A variable annuity with the option to purchase a guaranteed minimum accumulation benefit rider (GMAB) offers market participation with protection of your principal in case of a market pullback.
+Long-term retirement products, like variable annuities, can give you the confidence to grow assets by giving you guarantees.
+Investors can build a diversified portfolio within the variable annuity to meet their financial objectives—tapping into a wide variety of investment options.
+And a variable annuity comes with the option to purchase a guaranteed minimum accumulation benefit rider, giving the purchaser market participation, along with protection of principal if there is a market pullback.

-If you are closer to retirement or are already retired, having a guaranteed stream of income for life that covers retirement expenses is crucial.
+Having a guaranteed stream of income in retirement that can cover a portion of retirement expenses is important.
 Income annuities can be an attractive option because they offer a steady, predictable, “pension-like” income that is not subject to market volatility.
-With a possible limited Social Security benefit and with traditional pensions becoming rarer, income annuities allow folks to invest a portion of their portfolio and know their income needs are covered.
-We see policyholders with a base of guaranteed lifetime income generally are willing to invest more aggressively with the rest of their portfolios.
+Social Security will play a significant role in retirement, but it will not provide enough to live on alone.
+Traditional pensions, which used to work well in conjunction with Social Security, are becoming rare.
+But retirees can cover the gap by investing a portion of their portfolio in an income annuity to make sure their income needs are covered.
+As an added benefit, retirees with a base of guaranteed lifetime income are generally willing to invest the rest of their portfolio more aggressively.

-The importance of addressing retirement risk concerns.
-Retirement carries financial risks that may be more complex than the risks you face in the accumulation years.
-Therefore, the range of risks associated with retirement should be understood and accounted for in decumulation planning.
-Longevity concerns, sequence of returns, and inflation risks can easily derail a poorly constructed plan and risk jeopardizing your desired lifestyle in retirement.
+Retirement carries financial risks that may be more complex than the risks faced in accumulation years.
+So, the range of risks associated with retirement should be understood and taken into account when you prepare to spend down your retirement savings.
+Longevity concerns, sequence of returns risks, and inflation risks can derail a poorly thought-through strategy and jeopardize your desired lifestyle.
 The key is knowing your objectives and getting sound guidance to help you implement strategies that address risk concerns and your overall financial objectives.

 Guarantees are based on the claims-paying ability of the issuing insurance company.

 Annuities are long-term financial products used for retirement purposes.
 Guaranteed minimum accumulation benefit riders are optional and made available for an additional fee.
-There are fees, guidelines, limitations, restrictions and risks when considering an annuity purchase.
-Variable annuities are subject to market risk, including possible loss of principal.
-Withdrawals or surrenders may be subject to ordinary income tax and, if made prior to age 59 ½, may be subject to a 10% IRS penalty.
+These are fees, guidelines, limitations, restrictions, and risks to bear in mind when considering a variable annuity purchase.
+Variable annuities are subject to market risks, including possible loss of principal.
+Withdrawals or surrenders may be subject to ordinary income taxes and, if made prior to age 59½, may be subject to a 10% IRS penalty.
 Your financial professional can provide costs and complete details.

-2These findings are from a poll conducted by Greenwald and Associates/DSG in September 2018 with a sample drawn from a list of advisors provided by Discovery Data.
-Information for this report was collected from 20-minute online interviews with 302 financial advisors with at least 40% of their clients ages 60 and over.
+2These findings are from a poll conducted by Greenwald and Associates/DSG in September 2018 with a sample drawn from a list of advisors provided by Discovery Data, a leader in compiling financial services data.
+Information for this report was collected from 20-minute online interviews with 302 financial advisors with at least 40% of clients at age 60 or over.